IntentArchitect/Docs/articles/whats-new/2024/03/index.md

 - Intent.Bugsnag 1.0.0

-### Java weaver updated to Java 17 grammar
+### Java Weaver Updated to Java 17 Grammar

-Java Weaver updated to support Java 17 grammar (includes support now for `"""` text block quotes).
+The Java Weaver now accommodates Java 17 grammar, enhancing support for modern Java features including the use of text block quotes.

 Available from: